Sam’s Club Merchant Services Review (Now Sam’s Club Point Of Sale By Clover)

 One unusual aspect of Sam’s Club Point of Sale by Clover is that you’ll need to maintain an active Sam’s Club membership to qualify for the rates and fees mentioned above.
 The company now offers a $100 Sam’s Club gift card at initial signup — enough to cover the first year of a Sam’s Club Plus membership if you don’t already have one.
 After that, you’re on your own.

 The standard Fiserv contract includes an initial term of four years.
 It also includes an automatic renewal clause, which extends the term for successive one-year periods after the initial term is complete.
 Sam’s Club no longer mentions early termination fees.
 Previously, the company had allowed merchants to close their accounts within the first 90 days of their contract without penalty.
-Beyond that initial grace period, an early termination fee of $90 applied.
+Beyond that initial grace period, an early termination fee of $90 applies.
 This fee is much lower than what other providers usually charge; it’s also lower than the prorated liquidated damages clause in Fiserv’s standard contracts.
 However, it’s still not a great deal considering the number of providers on the market who don’t require long-term contracts or charge early termination fees at all.

 If you’re considering opening a merchant account with Sam’s Club — or any other provider — we strongly recommend that you read your entire contract thoroughly before signing up.
 You’ll want to be very clear on the length of your contract, whether it automatically renews, and whether there’s any type of penalty if you close your account early.
 Sales representatives frequently “forget” to mention these details during the sales process.
 Also, be aware that the “standard” contract terms are subject to negotiation in some cases.
 You can often eliminate the early termination clause in your contract if you ask — just be sure to get it in writing and keep a copy for your records.

-Sales & Advertising Transparency
+Sales & Advertising Transparency2.6 |

-In the past, we’ve criticized Sam’s Club for employing misleading sales gimmicks on its website, including a “rates as low as…” claim that teased low tiered rates that are much lower than what most businesses would actually pay.
+In the past, we’ve criticized Sam’s Club for employing misleading sales gimmicks on its website, including a “rates as low as…” claim that teased low-tiered rates that are much lower than what most businesses would actually pay.
 With the transition to Clover’s flat-rate pricing, however, this is no longer a problem.
 The only offer that’s still on the website is the one promising a $100 Sam’s Club eGift Card to new merchants at signup.
 While this is a legitimate offer, it doesn’t provide much of an inducement to choose Sam’s Club merchant processing over a competing provider.

 The current version of the company’s website is very basic, offering little concrete information.
 Most of the site’s content consists of empty marketing fluff, although some of the links to Clover equipment are fairly informative.
 While we’d certainly prefer to see more specific disclosures about fees and contract terms, Sam’s Club is hardly alone in the processing industry in obscuring the actual costs of its services.